 Eat the ripest berries first (which shouldn’t be hard because who doesn’t eat half the pint on the way home anyway).
 Berries are best if eaten within one week, but to extend freshness, put a paper towel on the bottom and top of the berries in their container to absorb any extra moisture.
 And a pro tip, don’t wash the berries before storing!
 Wait to do this until you are ready to enjoy them.

 Broccoli will only last a few days in the refrigerator.
 Loosely wrap the broccoli in a damp paper towel.
 Broccoli likes to breathe, so avoid storing in a closed container or bag.

 Refrigeration helps the corn retain its sugar and nutrient content.
 Keep the uncooked corn in their husks until you are ready to cook to retain moisture.
 But as a rule of thumb, the sooner you eat it, the better.

-Similar to kale, lettuce is best stored in plastic bags in the crisper section of your refrigerator.
+Similar to kale, lettuce is best stored in bags in the crisper section of your refrigerator.
 Iceberg lettuce tends to last the longest, while butterheads tend to have the least storage life.

 Radishes are one of those vegetables that you could forget about in the back of your refrigerator and they would probably still be good.
-Keep them in a plastic bag with the greens removed and you are good to go.
+Keep them in a bag with the greens removed and you are good to go.

 Greens like spinach tend to get “slimy” after a few days in the refrigerator when left in plastic bags by themselves.
-Try adding a few paper towels around the leaves in the plastic bag to help absorb extra moisture.
+Try adding a few paper towels around the leaves in the bag to help absorb extra moisture.